What is the difference between a DAP and a RAD and who pays what?

 You have 30 days from the date you enter aged care to decide between the RAD, DAP or a combination of the two.

-Here is a summary of the most important differences between the RAD and the DAP.
+Summary of the differences between the RAD and the DAP

 - The RAD is a lump sum payment of your accommodation costs.
 If you pay this, you don’t have to pay the daily accommodation payment.
 It is fully refundable when you leave.

 - The DAP is a daily payment for your accommodation which includes an interest component set by the government.
 None of your DAP is refundable.